Schedule Revenue Over Time In Salesforce

-Here’s what happens when the Opportunity is set to Won.
+Here’s what happens when the Opportunity is Won.

 The Schedule Amount is locked.

-Because this value represents the product revenues we expect at the point when the opportunity is won.
+It’s because this value represents the product schedule revenues we expect when the opportunity is won.

 Something else also happens:

-The Revenue Amount is copied into the Forecast Amount.
+The Revenue Amount copies into the Forecast Amount.

-This means that as time goes by, the Forecast Amount can be adjusted based on how the opportunity revenue is actually panning out.
+That means as time goes by, the Forecast Amount can be adjusted based on how the opportunity revenue pans out.